 Zero Tolerance

-The festival does not condone the use or sale of controlled or illegal substances.
-Anyone found to be in breach of this policy will be dealt with as per the Terms and Conditions of Entry
+Anyone found to be in breach of this policy will be dealt with as per the Terms and Conditions of Entry.

-Buy tickets
+Book tickets